Save lives, from the workplace to anyplace.

 Have questions?
 Visit our FAQs or contact NSC.

 NOW AVAILABLE: MA RMV has temporarily approved an alternative way to deliver the statutorily required content in the form of a 4-hour online class.
 For a limited time, your participation in the online course will fulfill your in-person class requirement.
-The process is easy and convenient, and the online course can be completed right from your own home.
+The process is easy and convenient, and the online course can be completed anywhere you have an internet connection.